 Fun Fact: Einstein frequently napped during the day to help him think more clearly.
 He would sit in his favorite armchair with a pencil in his hand and purposefully doze off.
 He would wake when the pencil dropped, ensuring he did not enter deep sleep from which it would be difficult to wake up.

 Another study found in the research journal Sleep showed that a 10-minute nap reduces overall sleepiness and improves cognitive performance.
-A 20-minute power nap, which is also sometimes called the stage 2 nap, helps improve alertness and motor learning skills.
+A 20-minute power nap, and motor learning skills.

 Here are some interesting facts about napping:

 So, if you want to increase productivity and your overall mental prowess in the workplace, you are going to have to toss aside all the myths about napping, including that it is only for those who are under 5 or just lazy, and learn to perfect the power nap.

 Here are a few tips on how to perfect the power nap:

 Keep it to 20-minutes or under.
 Studies have shown that catnaps for as little as 6 minutes can increase the ability to retain information but to maximize the benefits of napping, aim for between ten to twenty minutes.
 Go over 30 minutes, and you run the risk of getting sleep inertia, or that horrible grogginess that can sometimes follow sleep.

 Have a nap schedule.
 Having a regular nap time, or nap schedule tends to help people fall asleep faster and wake up quicker.
 For most people, prime napping occurs between 1 pm and 3 pm.